tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/advanced-ui-packages.md

 ui <- fluidPage(
-  theme = dark, # Set the dark theme as base theme checkboxInput("tsh_mode", "TSH mode") # Create a button TSH mode )
+  theme = dark, # Set the dark theme as base theme checkboxInput("tsh_mode", "TSH mode") # Create a button TSH mode
+  # Other sliders code
+)

 server <- function(input, output, session) {
   observe(session$setCurrentTheme( # The observe function, allows for the code to only run if the input button is altered,
     if (isTRUE(input$tsh_mode)) TSH else dark # If the switch is turned on, change the theme ))
+  # Your Server Code
 }

 shinyApp(ui, server)